Jump to a section:

 - BEMA – The BEMA Podcast is a walk-through of the context of the Bible and the Text itself, as well as surrounding history.
 We deconstruct our common readings of the Bible and attempt to reconstruct them through the lens of historical context.

-- The Bible for Normal People – A weekly podcast talk show having serious talks about the sacred book.
+- The Bible for Normal People – A weekly podcast having serious talks about the sacred book.
 Hosted by Peter Enns and Jared Byas.

 - Bible Worm – A weekly look at the Narrative Lectionary text we look at in our worship gatherings.
-One host is a Christian pastor and one is a Jewish rabbi.
+One host is a Christian pastor and one is a Jewish scholar.

 Information